Azure/azure-service-operator/docs/azuresql/azuresql.md

 5. Azure SQL failover group - Deploys a failover group on a specified Azure SQL server given the secondary server and the databases to failover
 6. Azure SQL User - Creates an user on the specified Azure SQL database and stores the username/password as secrets

-## Deploying SQL Resources

-First, you need to have the Azure Service Operator deployed in your cluster.

-You can follow the steps from the [project root](../../README.md) to deploy a release or build a [development version locally](/docs/development.md).

-You can use the YAML files in the `config/samples` folder to create the resources.

 ### Azure SQL server

 Here is a [sample YAML](/config/samples/azure_v1alpha1_azuresqlserver.yaml) for the Azure SQL server.